By 2022, the number of email users around the world is expected to hit 4.3 billion.

 7. Incorporate unique visual content.

-If your recipients and subscribers open an email and only see written content, it’s likely going to be difficult to hold their attention and keep them interested in your message.
-Include unique images, videos, GIFs, and animations to break up the written content.
-This is also a great way to complement your branding and enhance the purpose of your email.
+If recipients open an email and only see paragraphs of information, it’s likely going to be difficult to hold their attention and keep them interested in your message.
+Rather, incorporate on-brand and engaging images, videos, GIFs, animations, etc. to break up the written content and create a memorable experience.

 8. Don’t be afraid to use emojis. 🧡